0xHasanM/regexplore/README.md

 ### regplg parameter
 - `run_all`: export all information in csv files to be feed to splunk, or TimeLineExplorer
-- `MountedDevices`: Lists mounted devices information
+- `MountedDevices`: Displays mounted devices including GUIDs and device information
-- `AmcacheInventoryApplication`: parse Amcache.ve\InventoryApplication keys
+- `AmcacheInventoryApplication`: Amcache-InventoryApplication
-- `AmcacheInventoryApplicationFile`: parse Amcache.ve\InventoryApplicationFile keys
+- `AmcacheInventoryApplicationFile`: Amcache-InventoryApplicationFile
-- `AmcacheInventoryApplicationShortcut`: parse Amcache.ve\InventoryApplicationShortcut keys
+- `AmcacheInventoryApplicationShortcut`: Amcache-InventoryApplicationShortcut
-- `AmcacheInventoryDeviceContainer`: parse Amcache.ve\InventoryApplicationDeviceContainer keys
+- `AmcacheInventoryDeviceContainer`: Amcache-InventoryApplicationDeviceContainer
-- `AmcacheInventoryDevicePnp`: parse Amcache.ve\InventoryApplicationDevicePnp keys
+- `AmcacheInventoryDevicePnp`: Amcache-InventoryApplicationDevicePnp
-- `AmcacheInventoryDriverBinary`: parse Amcache.ve\InventoryDriverBinary keys
+- `AmcacheInventoryDriverBinary`: Amcache-InventoryApplicationDriverBinary
-- `AppCompatCache`: parse AppCompatCache value
+- `AppCompatCache`: Tracks application compatibility.
+The cache data tracks file path, size, and last modified time.
+In some cases, an executed flag is also available.
-- `AppPaths`: parse AppPaths keys
+- `AppPaths`: AppPaths Information
+- `BamDam`: Extracts program information and last run times from bam and dam keys
 - `services`: Lists the services that are automatically started when the system boots up (to-do)
 - `devices`: Lists the connected devices on the system (to-do)
 - `userassist`: Lists the programs that have been run by the user (to-do)